 How to Sign Up

-During this consultation you will meet with a certified debt specialist and explain your situation.
-The specialist will go over your finances with you, so you’ll want to make sure you have current statements from each of your creditors, proof of your identity (driver’s license, passport, etc.) and proof of your income.
+Pro tip: During this consultation, you will meet with a certified debt specialist and explain your situation.
+The specialist will review your finances with you, so you’ll want to ensure you have current statements from each of your creditors, proof of your identity (driver’s license, passport, etc.) and proof of your income.
 Proof of income can be copies of tax returns, a copy of your W-2, bank records, etc. Gather all of this information together before the consultation to ensure the process is as smooth as possible.

-If your specialist thinks that an ADR program is what’s best for you, they will help you enroll.
+If your specialist thinks an ADR program is best for you, they will help you enroll.

-As previously stated, first you will meet with a certified debt specialist to go over your current debt/financial situation and if you both agree that Accredited Debt Relief’s plan is right for you, you will officially enroll in the program your specialist sets up for you.
+First you will meet with a certified debt specialist to go over your current debt/financial situation.
+The consultant will help to determine whether debt consolidation services or debt settlement are viable options.
+If you both agree that Accredited Debt Relief’s plan is right for you, you will officially enroll in the program your specialist sets up for you.

-You will continue making your monthly transfers, and they will continue making your monthly payments until your debt has been paid in full.
-Depending on the amount of money you owe, this can happen in as little as a year.
+Depending on the amount of money you owe, the program can be completed in as little as a year.
 On average, though, the process takes 2-4 years.

 Accredited Debt Relief includes the following chart to compare some different debt relief options, including debt consolidation loans.

-No. Accredited Debt Relief is a legitimate company that is well regarded in the financial sector.
+Yes.
+Accredited Debt Relief is a legitimate company well-regarded in the financial sector.
+It is not a scam.

 That said, ADR’s record isn’t 100% perfect.
 Several lawsuits have been filed against the company.